 To keep your aquarium in top condition you are going to require a filter, but not just any filter, you want the best aquarium filter.
 A good aquarium filter can keep your water clean and provide your fish with a healthy environment with almost no effort involved.

-Choosing the right filter is easier said than done, which is why we are here to provide you with the 11 top filter options that are available on the market today.
+Choosing the right filter is easier said than done, which is why we are here to provide you with what we feel are the 11 top filter options that are available on the market today (This one is our top pick).
 We want to provide you with all of the info that your need to keep your water clean and your fish happy!
-This is our top pick.

 Top 11 Best Aquarium Filter Options